Member Benefits & Requirements

 All NAIP members will receive equal benefits, regardless of site placement:

-• 24/7 access to ASC’s Member Assistance Program, including unlimited, in the moment telephonic counseling services among other services;
+- 24/7 access to ASC’s Member Assistance Program, including unlimited, in the moment telephonic counseling services among other services.
+Availability to this program may vary each year, members will be notified about this during orientation in September.

-• NAIP AmeriCorps branded gear, including a T-shirt and sweatshirt to represent our program at special events and at your host site.
+- NAIP AmeriCorps branded gear, including apparel to represent our program at special events and at your host site.

 Essential Functions